MercurieVV/scala-asyncapi-template/README.md

-# Java Spring generator
+# Scala Spring generator
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-_Use your AsyncAPI definition to generate java code to subscribe and publish messages_
+_Use your AsyncAPI definition to generate scala code to subscribe and publish messages_

 ## Usage